cs109/2015lab1/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/cs109/2015lab1)

-Lets talk a bit about how labs and sections work in this course:
+Lets talk a bit about how labs and sections work in cs109:

 1. Lab Notebooks are made available every Thursday evening.
 2. Lab Videos (which may not cover everything in the notebooks) are made available every Friday as well